danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 3. Production is down or particular page on website is broken that impacts revenue generation For the first two, most companies aren't doing that (I mean unless the company is a known host/sponsor of programming competitions, in this case, maybe they do need developers to be representative of this particular skill set, but this is not most companies), and the resulting code quality is not what most companies would want to maintain long term in any case.
 And even then, candidates in competitions and hack-a-thons are not asked to talk out loud about their process as they're coding.
 For the third one, since the modern introduction of containerized deployments and blue/green etc, the correct solution is to usually rollback the deployment rather than to try to fix the broken airplane in the air - TODO: image...

+* Ref Syntax Podcast: https://syntax.fm/show/781/potluck-the-value-of-typescript-vue-vs-svelte-leetcode 36:15 "Leetcode type interview questions"
+> Not a definitive judgement on someone's abilities or skills
+> I would hope that companies are getting away from these types of interviews
+> Knowing how to solve leetcode problems is a completely different skill than what we do on a daily basis
+> It's valuable in knowing did this person study leetcode style problems...
+It's a very specific skill set
+> When you test someone on a leetcode in an interview, you're testing are they good at solving leetcode problems, you're not testing are they good at writing software, working on a team, implementing features, communicating well, and all the other things that are important besides just being able to code real good
+> Best technical interview I've had, they dropped me into a sample code base, gave me an example ticket that would look exactly like what I would get on a day in the job, and worked through it together.